mowangphy/HOPE-CNN/README.md

 # HOPE-CNN
 Using HOPE model to train CNNs
-Without data augmentation: 7.57% error rate on the cifar-10 validation set and 29.80% error rate on the cifar-100 validation set (HOPE-Input + HOPE-Pooling)
+Without data augmentation: 7.57% error rate on the cifar-10 validation set and 29.80% error rate on the cifar-100 validation set (Single-Block-HOPE)

 With data augmentation (rotation+translation+scale+cololr casting): 6.05% error rate on the cifar-10 validation set.